cloudius-systems/osv/README.md

 and it's setup requires a tap and thus we use sudo.

 By default OSv spawns a dhcpd that auto config the virtual nics.
-Static config can be done within OSv, configure netwroking like so:
+Static config can be done within OSv, configure networking like so:

 ```
 ifconfig virtio-net0 192.168.122.100 netmask 255.255.255.0 up